-Ozeri Stone Earth Frying Pan comes in 3 different sizes and 6 different colors, which makes it easy to find one to match your kitchen.
+The Ozeri Stone Earth Frying Pan comes in 3 different sizes and 6 different colors, which makes it easy to find one to match your kitchen.
 They feature a custom-formulated, stone-derived coating that is eco-friendly and contains none of the harmful chemicals sometimes associated with non-stick pans.
 Scratch-resistant so it will stay looking good for longer, the nonstick surface is durable and easy to clean.
 Its core is made of a heavy gauge aluminum, so it heats evenly without creating hotspots, giving you better results!
-The bottom of the pan is magnetized which allows rapid heat transfer on induction stoves and the silicone coated handle makes it comfortable to use.
+The bottom of the pan is magnetized which allows rapid heat transfer on induction cookers and the silicone coated handle makes it comfortable to use.
 Whereas the handle can be the weak spot with some pans, this one is secured with 3 solid rivets so you can use it with confidence.

 Non-stick performance without exposure to controversial chemicals

 Scratch-resistant and durable

 Easy to clean

 Almost vertical sides and flat bottom allow you to cook larger quantities of food

 May discolor at high heat

 Food may stick to the rivets attaching the handle

 8″, 10″, 12″ and 14″ models available